Native Jollof Rice or Iwuk Edesi is a delicious ...

 - Rinse the soaked beans and put in your pot and add about 5 cups of water and start cooking.

 - When the beans starts boiling and the water has reduced, add one half of chopped onions, crushed garlic and salt and/or Bouillon powder to taste, then add the secret ingredient which is 2 packets of truvia sweetener.
-OR 1 Tbsp of granulated sugar.
+OR 1 tablespoon of granulated sugar.
 From here everything is same with my decadent beans porridge.

 - Lower the heat to medium low and continue cooking.
 Top up with a little water a little at a time and watch your pot closely until the beans is cooked through.
 It should soft to touch but not mushy (we are not making ewagoyin today).